-Our Spring semester is on track to begin on Tuesday, January 18, 2022.
-While we are monitoring the increase in COVID-19 cases in our state and region, Castleton University remains committed to an on-time and in-person semester.
-There are some specific actions you can take now so that together we can minimize the impact of COVID-19 on that goal.
+Our Spring semester will begin on Tuesday, January 22, 2023.
+There are some specific actions you can take now so that together we can minimize the impact of COVID-19 on our campus community.

-I encourage all of you to complete a COVID-19 test prior to your return to campus and, if positive, stay home and complete the isolation period.
+All are urged to complete a COVID-19 test prior to your return to campus and, if positive, stay home and complete the isolation period.
 A rapid antigen test will be provided to each enrolled student during the first week of classes since identifying a positive case early, ideally before arrival, will contribute to a successful start of the semester.
-Weekly PCR tests for students will continue to be offered, with an expectation of weekly testing for those who are not vaccinated.

 Wash hands frequently

 Consider wearing a mask in large indoor social gatherings and follow COVID-19 protocols